PFL-dev/PFL-dev/README.md

 I'm Pierre-François Lainé, a full stack JavaScript developer. 🙂

-I worked for a bit on https://www.explorastro.com/ 🌠, a social network about stars. 🌟
+I worked for a bit on ExplorAstro 🌠, a social network about stars. 🌟

 And I'm now currently working for Capgemini, on a mission at Dassault. ✈️